 An Online Course with Advocacy Expert Breon Wells

 Visit our secure registration page at Eventbrite to make your payment by credit card.
-You’ll receive a confirmation email and details about how to access the course by computer, app or phone before the first class.
+You’ll receive a confirmation email and details about how to access the course.

 Faith based leaders should engage government and when necessary, speak truth to power.
 From local community needs to statewide issues, faith-based communities and grassroots organizations can often supply practical and broad solutions for positive change.
 This session will equip you to locate the social justice issue that resonates with you and develop an advocacy agenda.

 Churches, faith based organizations, and activists are often strapped when it comes to resources and capacity.
 This session will help you locate and develop your capacity, build partnerships, and engage coalitions.